-Open for comment; 15 Comments posted.
+Closed for comment; 15 Comments posted.

 Although cases of clear scientific misconduct have received significant media attention recently, less flagrant transgressions of research norms may be more prevalent and, in the long run, more damaging to the academic enterprise, reports Assistant Professor Leslie K. John.

 Harvard Business School Soldiers Field Road Boston, MA02163 Phone: 1.617.495.6000Email: Editor-in-Chief